benkalyx/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 4-listfiles contain the script to display contents including hidden contents in long format The file 5-listfilesdigitonly contains the script to display current directory content in long format with user and group IDs displayed numerically, and the hidden files.
 File 6-firstdirectory contains the script to create a new directory in an existing directory.
+File 7-movethatfile contains the script to move a file named betty from tmp directory to a directory (my_first_directory) in tmp.